hyprwm/hyprland-wiki/pages/Useful Utilities/App-Clients.md

 ## Spotify

 Spotify does not follow window rules.
-This is because the client sets is class _after_ the window has opened, thus making it "immune" to windowrules.
+This is because the client sets its class _after_ the window has opened, thus making it "immune" to windowrules.
 An alternative to Spotify's GUI client is [spotify-tui](https://github.com/Rigellute/spotify-tui) which can be launched in a terminal with a custom class.
 While limited in functionality, it is quite